Five Essential Oils For Reducing Anxiety

 Sweet orange essential oil

 Studies have shown that sweet orange essential oil has the ability to treat both the subjective and physiologic measures of anxiety and stress.
-It improves mood and decreases cortisol levels, calming the body’s various systems.
+It improves mood and decreases cortisol levels, calming the body’s various systems, bring about a sense of calmness.
 Add four to five drops of sweet orange essential oil to 10ml of carrier oil and massage into the back of the neck, wrists and the bottom of the feet.
-Do this before meditating for a powerful treatment.